Your 2023 Texas Travel Bucket List is here …according to Texas Travel Talk!

 June 12-18, 2023

-The Great Texas Balloon Race is an annual world-class event where the best competitive pilots come together and race their hot air balloons every summer in the City of Longview, Texas.
+The Great Texas Balloon Race is an annual world-class event where the best competitive pilots compete and race their hot air balloons every summer in the City of Longview, Texas.
 This longest-running hot-air balloon event in Texas is usually held at the East Texas Regional Airport.

 Visit the Texas Bucket List Storefront in Central Texas.